Fun

 Why pizza size matters more than you think

-Pizza area scales with the square of the radius, not the diameter — so a small increase in diameter has a large effect on total food.
+Pizza area scales with the square of the radius, not the diameter, so a small increase in diameter has a large effect on total food.
 A 40 cm pizza has π × 20² = 1,257 cm².
-Two 28 cm pizzas total 2 — π × 14² = 1,232 cm².
-The single large pizza has more area than two mediums, even though 40 is less than 56.
+Two 28 cm pizzas together have 2 × π × 14² = 1,232 cm².
+The single large pizza has more area than two mediums, even though its 40 cm diameter looks smaller than two 28 cm pizzas combined (56 cm).
 This is why the large pizza is almost always better value per euro.

 Frequently Asked Questions